 It is unlikely that you will require planning permission to convert an existing cellar into a liveable space.
 However, it is always advisable to check with your local authority before starting any work.
 At Simply Basement, we will help guide you through the planning permission process should you need it.

 If you plan on converting your basement into a separate property then you will have to seek planning permission.
 Properties that are situated in conservation areas may need planning permission, especially if you are altering the façade of the house.
 Again, always check with your local authority.

 If you are converting an existing cellar you will have to meet certain building regulations for it to be legally habitable.
 These regulations include:

 - Creating an emergency escape route

 - Having a minimum ceiling height: many Victorian basements do not always meet this, which means you’ll have to lower the floor

 - Ensuring the right structural supports are in place: if any structural work is carried out it will have to be signed off by a building inspector

 When budgeting for your cellar conversion you need to take into account the cost of building regulation applications.
 The cost will depend on the work and what your local council charges.
-For more information on building regulation applications click here.
+More information on building regulation applications can be found here.